A blog post written in preparation for a CPD workshop in Oxford on 4 March 2018

 Supporting our capacity to be constructed and de-constructed

-So in order for us to be 'big' enough to allow ourselves to be constructed (especially as the 'bad' or the 'idealised' object - which really are two sides of the same coin), which we are willing to do for the deeper purpose and the greater benefit of our clients' therapeutic process, we need to be supported by others who see the wisdom rather than just the folly of that adventure.
+So in order for us to be 'big' enough to allow ourselves to be constructed, especially as the 'bad' or the 'idealised' object (two sides of the same coin, really), which we may be willing to do for the deeper purpose and the greater benefit of our clients' therapeutic process, we need to be supported by others who see the wisdom rather than just the folly of that adventure.
 We need a community of the like-minded, so we are able to stretch ourselves beyond our habitual position as therapists.

 We need permission to be ‘bad’ and nasty as well as to be idealised and grandiose.
 We need reassurance that this can indeed become transformative, so we are capable of sticking with it when it gets unpleasant and the going gets tough.

-We need support to process, reflect and think within the enactment (which is when usually our clear mind departs as we are going unconscious), and gather the systemic bodymind fragments of the enactment.
+We need support to process, reflect and think within the enactment (which is usually the precise moment when our clarity of mind departs as we are going down the plughole of the unconscious), and gather the systemic bodymind fragments of the enactment.

-I have used the metaphor of a vortex in the sea to describe the enactment: rather than frantically struggling sideways to get out of it and drown, the way to survive the vortex of enactment is by surrendering to being sucked down and down to the bottom where it will then spit us out.
-We are then free to float back to the top.
-Once we have been through it and down it a few times, and we are less panicked by being sucked down, we might even have spare attention to enjoy the scenery and be curious about what we encounter on the way down.
+I have used the metaphor of a vortex in the sea to describe the enactment: rather than frantically struggling sideways to get out of it and getting exhausted and drowning, the way to survive the vortex of enactment is by surrendering to being sucked down and down to the bottom where it will then spit us out.
+From there we are then free to float back to the top.
+Once we have been through it and down it a few times, and we are less panicked by being sucked down, we might even have spare attention to enjoy the scenery on the way down, and be curious about what we encounter.

 So ideally we want to establish a community of practitioners that support each other in these disturbing and deconstructing realms of the therapeutic relationship.

 We want to help each other holding the tension between being able to be truly ourselves in an authentic way (as wounded healers, with personal-professional integrity) on the one hand versus allowing ourselves to be constructed and used as an object on the other hand.
-We can formulate this as the essential conflict inherent in the therapeutic position (as illustrated in this hand-out - Soth 2014)
+As mentioned above, we can formulate this as the essential conflict inherent in the therapeutic position (as illustrated in this hand-out - Soth 2014)

 The workshop will be an opportunity to explore how we each can thrive within these realms of uncertainty and contradiction, access a genuine sense of therapeutic authority (regardless of the fact that it is built on quicksand), and develop our own resources and style for inhabiting the paradoxes of the therapeutic space.